micheleceo/disk-raw-data-interface/README.md

 # disk-raw-data-interface

-Disk raw data interface, read and write
+A simple C# library the allows you to read e write raw data on a DISK.